sealmove/nimitai/README.md

 ### Notes
 NimVM on [devel](https://github.com/nim-lang/Nim/tree/devel) uses a 16bit address space which doesn't suffice for this project.
 Zevv tweaked NimVM so that its registers' size can change easily.
 Using [zevv's fork](https://github.com/zevv/Nim/tree/zevv-vmrework) you can run this project already.
-Hopefully his changes will be merged.
+Hopefully his changes will be merged soon.